Plastic Beach: Music

 Yukimi Nagano of Little Dragon features on the track "Empire Ants", with instrumental support from the whole group.
 Nagano (second from left) also contributes vocals on "To Binge".

 According to The Times journalist Peter Paphides, Plastic Beach is a pop and concept album, while AllMusic editor Stephen Thomas Erlewine said that "Damon's painstaking pancultural pop junk-mining" on the album posits hip hop with Britpop and "accentuates moody texture over pop hooks".
 Pitchforks Sean Fennessey wrote that "ornate Village Green Preservation Society-style pop" is the dominant style on Plastic Beach, but that Albarn also "dips into Krautrock, funk, and dubstep, as well as the weary, more melodic music he's been perfecting for much of last decade" on an album that serves as "sort of an electronic take on baroque pop."
 According to Mojo magazine's Danny Eccleston, the album reprises the "combination of stupid-fresh pop melody, 21st-century hip hop substructure and catholic cast of collaborators" featured on Demon Days, while Miles Marshall Lewis of The Village Voice observed "funky electroclash" and hip hop elements in the music.
 Lawrence Vaughan of DIY saw it as combining "world music and a more subdued lo-fi electronic sound.
 AbsolutePunk called Plastic Beach as a "full-blown trip hop/hip hop album", while HipHopDX observed elements of soft rock and surf rock.
 Kitty Empire described it as "rolling from space-age electro to mournful soul and back again."
 Jessicka Lee Loduca of Exclaim! saw it as a demonstration of the band's "picturesque mishmash of rhymes, pop, disco, orchestration, blues and dark electronic beats.
 Wired observed classical influences and world music overtones.
 Noel Murray of The A.V.
 Club wrote that the record “chops up Bollywood, space-age lounge, stoner funk, and wistful music-hall.”
+Nora Harun of PAN M 360 said of the album "A common theme and the injection of electronic rhythms give a beautiful unity to this eclectic tapestry.
+Albarn delivers some of his best orchestrations with the dreamlike synths of 'On Melancholy Hill' and 'Rhinestone Eyes'," while describing it as electropop, hip hop and alternative rock.